jaspector

 The joint Pierce County zoning ordinance requires a building/development permit before construction, erection, moving, demolition, or alteration of any building or structure.

-Typical processing time is Up to 10 business days for plan review on new home construction..
+Building permit processing times in unincorporated Pierce County, GA typically run Up to 10 business days for plan review on new home construction..
+Timelines can vary based on project complexity and current department workload.